 Ubuntu 17.10 is called Artful Aardvark

-As per Wikipedia, Aardvark is a “medium-sized, burrowing, nocturnal mammal native to Africa”.
+Now let’s take a deeper look at codename of Ubuntu 17.10.
+I guess you already know that artful means full of art or skill.
+Aardvark is a “medium-sized, burrowing, nocturnal mammal native to Africa”.
 Colloquially, it is called African Ant Eater.

 New features in Ubuntu 17.10

 While Mir display server might not be discontinued as it will be used for the IoT-related projects, Mir is not going to be used for the desktop version.

 3. GDM as the default Display Manager